Knowledge Transfer based Evolutionary Deep Neural Network for Intelligent Fault Diagnosis: Abstract

 \section{Abstract}

-The performance of a deep neural network (DNN) for fault diagnosis is very much dependent on the network architecture.
-Also, the diagnostic performance is reduced if the model trained on a laboratory case machine is used on a test dataset from an industrial machine running under variable operating conditions.
-Thus, there are two challenges for the intelligent fault diagnosis of industrial machines: (i) selection of suitable DNN architecture and (ii) domain adaptation for the change in operating conditions.
-Therefore, we propose an evolutionary Net2Net transformation (EvoN2N) that finds the best suitable DNN architecture for the given dataset.
-Non-dominated sorting genetic algorithm II has been used to optimize the depth and width of the DNN architecture.
-Also, we have introduced a hybrid crossover technique for optimization of the depth and width of the deep neural network encoded in a chromosome.
-We have formulated a knowledge transfer-based fitness evaluation scheme for faster evolution.
-The proposed framework can obtain the best model for intelligent fault diagnosis without the need for a long-time taking search process.
-We have used the Case Western Reserve University dataset, Paderborn university dataset, and gearbox fault detection dataset to demonstrate the effectiveness of the proposed framework for the selection of the best suitable architecture capable of excellent diagnostic performance, classification accuracy almost up to 100\%.
+A faster response with commendable accuracy in intelligent systems is essential for the reliability and smooth operations of industrial machines.
+Two main challenges affect the design of such intelligent systems: (i) the selection of a suitable model and (ii) domain adaptation if there is a continuous change in operating conditions.
+Therefore, we propose an evolutionary Net2Net transformation (EvoN2N) that finds the best suitable DNN architecture with limited availability of labeled data samples.
+Net2Net transformation-based quick learning algorithm has been used in the evolutionary framework of Non-dominated sorting genetic algorithm II to obtain the best DNN architecture.
+Net2Net transformation-based quick learning algorithm uses the concept of knowledge transfer from one generation to the next for faster fitness evaluation.
+The proposed framework can obtain the best model for intelligent fault diagnosis without a long and time-consuming search process.
+The proposed framework has been validated on the Case Western Reserve University dataset, the Paderborn University dataset, and the gearbox fault detection dataset under different operating conditions.
+The best models obtained are capable of demonstrating an excellent diagnostic performance and classification accuracy of almost up to 100\% for most of the operating conditions.